khulnasoft-lab/design.khulnasoft.com/contents/usability/contextual-help.md

 ---
 name: Contextual help and info
-summary: Implementing contextual help and information to provide additional context and assistance to a user.
+summary: Implement contextual help and information to provide additional context and assistance to a user.
 related:
   - tooltip
   - popover